pasquelab/Human-XIST-XCI_AP/SCRIPT/Fig_5H_processing_bulkRNAseq_WT_XIST-iKD/README.md

 - config.json file: must be modified prior to execution to fill in the paths of the working directory, genome indexes and annotation file; adapted to the repository structure of your cluster.
 - exeSnakemakeSlurm.sh: bash script to run with the following command line: `sbatch exeSnakemakeSlurm.sh` that launches workflow execution.

-These 4 files are accompanied with another required file:
+This workflow requires other input files:
-- genome.txt: a genome file required by bedtools coverage, that defines the expected chromosome order in the input files.
+- genome.txt: a genome file required by bedtools coverage, that defines the expected chromosome order in the input files (given in this folder).
+- An N-masked genome to be used for Star alignment, required by SNPSplit, whose instruction for its generation is described in 1-SNP-N-Masked-genome_for_SNPSplit.md in this folder, and whose path must be specified in the config.json file prior to execution of the workflow.